How to Create and Use a Restaurant Employee Evaluation Form

 Use the one-on-one performance review meetings you’ve scheduled with team members to go over their evaluation forms.
 Explain why you gave them the scores and feedback that you did.
 Answer all questions that employees pose during these meetings.

 Discuss next steps with employees during their reviews.
-Poor performance could lead to probation and extra training, while outstanding performance could lead to promotions.
+Poor performance leads to probation and extra training; outstanding performance opens the door to promotions.
 Help them create goals to accomplish before the next review season.

 What to expect after a performance review

-• Performance continues to excel: After a performance review in which you recognize an employee for their good performance, they’ll most likely continue to excel in their role.
+- Performance continues to excel: After a performance review in which you recognize an employee for their strong performance, they’ll most likely continue to excel in their role.

-• Promotion or raise: If an employee consistently performs well, you may decide to promote them or give them a raise based on their most recent evaluation.
+- Promotion or raise: If an employee consistently performs well, consider promoting them or giving them a raise based on their most recent evaluation.

-• Giving negative feedback: If a team member is performing poorly, you may have to provide a negative feedback to the employee.
+- Giving negative feedback: If a team member is performing poorly, it’s time to give them direct feedback.
 Start by praising them for things they’ve done well; this tactic helps soften the blow.
 Then let them know where they need to improve.
 Again, these difficult conversations shouldn’t come as a surprise.
 You should be communicating concerns during one-on-one meetings.

-• Termination: You may have to fire someone after several poor evaluation forms.
+- Termination: Sometimes termination is the right call after several poor evaluation forms.
 Be transparent about why you’re doing it and point to evidence of poor performance.

-• Quitting: If an employee is constantly underperforming, they may no longer be interested in working with you.
+- Quitting: If an employee is constantly underperforming, they’re likely no longer interested in working with you.
 Look for signs that they’re going to quit, like tardiness, so that it doesn’t come as a surprise.

 Whether they’re used to deliver good news or bad news, evaluations should lead to some kind of action.

-How to communicate with restaurant employees after a performance evaluation
+How to follow up after a performance review

-Employee evaluation forms should not be filled out once a year and then ignored.
+Don’t fill out evaluation forms once a year and then forget about them.
 You should reference them during one-on-one meetings to ensure that employees are working towards their goals.
+Using management checklists can help you stay organized and consistent between review cycles.

 Provide feedback when you have concerns outside of review season.
 These types of conversations shouldn’t be reserved just for formal performance evaluations.

-Note that sharing positive feedback is just as important as sharing concerns.
+Sharing positive feedback matters as much as sharing concerns.
 Hard-working staff may feel unappreciated and leave if they don’t hear good feedback from time to time.
 Consider implementing an employee engagement program, like an employee of the month initiative, to keep your most engaged staff performing at a high level.

 Don’t forget to share positive reviews that customers write — either about the team as a whole or individual team members — during all-staff meetings or via your team communication tool.